 goop x Social Studies

 Much of the fun of throwing a party lies in our very human delight in pleasing others.
-“Great style does so much more than just look good,” says GP.
+“Great style does so much more than just look good,” says Gwyneth.
 “The parties I remember are the ones where the host was the most thoughtful—made me smile in spite of myself, laugh in spite of myself, just carried me away.”
-When her friend Amy Griffin cofounded Social Studies, which delivers gorgeous, elegant entire parties (save the food and drink) in a box, GP was one of the company’s first clients.
+When her friend Amy Griffin cofounded Social Studies, which delivers gorgeous, elegant entire parties (save the food and drink) in a box, Gwyneth was one of the company’s first clients.
 “No matter what kind of party I’m throwing, Social Studies delivers the chicest solution, from the napkins and the dishes to the flowers,” she says.
 “They pick it all up the next day—it’s genius.”